kannankvs/md2/SAI_1.5 Release notes.md

 3. NAPT
 4. Double NAT
 5. NAT Exceptions
+6. NAT Hairpin

 New SAI APIs are introduced for configuring the following.
 1) **NAT Zones**: NAT Zones are configured for translation.
 Only when packet crosses across NAT zones then NAT translation is done.
 SONiC will configure interfaces as a member of the zones.
 Zone ID is passed in the API setting up NAT rules.
 2) **Enabling NAT**: This defines the SAI NAT specifications with attributes such as 'range', set', 'get', 'remove' etc
-3) **Enable Traps for SNAT and DNAT Miss Packets**: Traps are configured to record the count of packets based on the source and destination Network Address Translation.
+3) **Enable Traps for SNAT, DNAT and HAIRPIN Miss Packets**: Traps are configured to record the count of packets based on the source and destination Network Address Translation.
 4) **TAM GET API** : Besides configuration, this API can read the NAT table to get aging details.